aksqrd/ORM/README.md

 ## Introduction

 20 years ago I began writing a tool to generate business classes, data access layer classes, insert/update/get stored procedures.
 I got so tired of writing the same code over and over again.
-As a developer I can personally tell you that this is a common complaint among developers.
+As a developer, I can personally tell you that this is a common complaint among developers.
 Through the years I stuck to what worked easily and quickly since as a developer I'm constantly surrounded by impossible deadlines and the need for the reuse of successfully tested functionality which is crucial.
 As time passed I realized a similarity in the business classes, data access layer classes, insert/update/get stored procedures I was writing.
 As soon as portions of code in these categories passed various and rigorous testing from my wonderful friends in Quality & Assurance, I took the code and began looking for a way to speed up my development process.

 ![CodeGen](images/codegen1.jpg)

-The Code Generation Tool will allow the user to point to any SQL Server 2000 Database and generate code on a per table basis or generate code on all the tables in that database.
-The code generated will consist of an Insert/Update stored procedure, a dynamic Get stored procedure, a Business Class with two functions(A save() function, allowing me to call the Insert/Update stored procedure the tool created and a load() function, allowing me to pass a single or multiple parameters to the Get stored procedure the tool created retrieving a recordset based on the criteria passed) and a Data Access Layer Class called by the save() function of the business class which in turn calls the Insert/Update stored procedure the tool created allowing me to insert if the record ID is not present or update based on the ID I have provided.
+The Code Generation Tool will allow the user to point to any SQL Server 2000/2005/2008/2016/2019/2022 Database and generate code on a per table basis or generate code on all the tables in that database.
+The code generated will consist of an Insert/Update stored procedure, a dynamic Get stored procedure, a count procedure, a Business Class with three methods (A count() function that allows me to perform record counts, a save() function, allowing me to call the Insert/Update stored procedure the tool created and a load() function, allowing me to pass a single or multiple parameters to the Get stored procedure the tool created retrieving a recordset based on the criteria passed) and a Data Access Layer Class called by the save() function of the business class which in turn calls the Insert/Update stored procedure the tool created allowing me to insert if the record ID is not present or update based on the ID I have provided.
 If the information passed was intended for insertion, then the process will also return the new record ID.

 ## Using the code